Born with Congenital Heart Disease: Questions to Ask A Doctor

 If I have a problem while I’m traveling, where should I go?

-The ACHA has a list of national and international clinics.
+The Adult Congenital Heart Association (ACHA) has a list of national and international clinics.
 Ask how you should communicate with your cardiologist while traveling.

 Do I have any travel limitations like airplanes or high altitudes?